📢 Update: February 2, 2026

 Note

-Model Provider Options: Moltbot supports multiple AI providers.
+Model Provider Options: OpenClaw supports multiple AI providers.
 You can use OpenAI’s API, Anthropic’s Claude API, or connect to a self-hosted Ollama instance.
 For homelab setups, Ollama is the most cost-effective option since it runs entirely on your hardware.

 Setting Up the Container